The Grid Doesn't Know What Your Trip Is Worth

 "But the Marketplace Brings Me Leads"

 Fair objection.
-Marketplaces do bring volume — that's the trade they're selling you.
+Marketplaces do bring volume — finding you strangers is real work, and a commission on a genuine stranger is honest pricing for it.
 But volume and margin aren't the same thing, and a lead that costs you 20% of the trip plus your client's contact record isn't free reach.
-It's rented reach, and the rent is due on every single booking, forever.
+It's rented reach, and the rent is due on every booking that routes through the platform.

-None of that requires abandoning every other channel overnight.
+None of that requires abandoning any channel.
 It requires owning the version of your business that compounds — the site, the list, the direct relationship — instead of renting all of it from someone else's grid.

 What This Looks Like in Practice